chemicalfiend/md_utils/README.md

 # md_utils

-Tools, utilities, miscellaneous files for molecular dynamics simulations.
-Some of these codes don't work / aren't optimised.
-I plan to fix them or incorporate them into future projects.
+Tools, utilities, miscellaneous files for chemical simulations (primarily molecular dynamics) and software development related to the same.
+Primarily written in Julia.
+Most of these codes are not optimised and are built to "just work".
+Some of these codes don't work yet.
+Will incorporate these codes into future projects / repositories.